 Susan Doughty, Co-President

-Susan is an advocate for Equal Pay, taking a lead role in the debate within New Zealand.
+Susan is a leading advocate for Equal Pay, taking a lead role in the debate within New Zealand.
 As President of the Auckland YWCA, she was responsible for the development of the Equal Pay Awards which is now in its third successful year.
 The success of the Awards programme has raised the profile of pay equity issues in New Zealand organisations and today, we see many organisations taking proactive steps towards righting the balance.
 As a thought leader in this area, Susan works with organisations on their pay equity issues and help them to achieve their diversity goals.

 “I am proud to have been elected to the position of Co-President for the YWCA Aotearoa New Zealand.
 I am excited by the opportunities for our great organization and the new direction we are heading in.”